Kilbrannish South Looped Walks

 The Long Loop (11.1km, 4 hours, Strenuous, blue markers)

-The long, looped walk, branches off from the short route at Jim’s Rock before passing by historic landmarks including the Cup and Saucer, the Gamekeepers Cottage and Codd’s of the Rock.
+The long, looped walk, branches off from the short route at Jim’s Rock before descending by historic landmarks including the Cup and Saucer, the Gamekeepers Cottage and Codd’s of the Rock.
 The Cup and Saucer Stone is a large square shaped granite boulder, while the Gamekeepers Cottage reflects the area’s historical land use and farming practices from earlier times.
 Gamekeepers Cottages would have been typical in rural forested estates where game keeping was part of land management and hunting traditions.
 Codd’s of the Rock refers to an area lived in by a local family, many of whom subsequently emigrated to the United States.
-From there the walker can enjoy two fantastic viewing points looking out over Blackrock Mountain and the Moats of Craan.
-The resting areas below the Gamekeeper’s Cottage and at the River Clody Viewing Point provide a welcome place to pause, relax and take in the scenic views.
+Newly developed resting areas below the Gamekeeper’s Cottage and at the River Viewing Point offer the perfect place to pause, unwind and enjoy the stunning views over Blackrock Mountain and the Moats of Craan.
 The route then returns by the three historic landmarks, travelling deeper into the forest before climbing an old track steadily back uphill.
 The walker will be rewarded with particularly fine views at several locations around this route.